pyinvoke/invoke/sites/docs/concepts/namespaces.rst

 Constructing namespaces
 =======================

-The base case of loading a single module of tasks works fine initially, but advanced users typically need more organization, such as separating tasks into a tree of nested namespaces.
+The :doc:`base case </getting_started>` of loading a single module of tasks works fine initially, but advanced users typically need more organization, such as separating tasks into a tree of nested namespaces.

-The `.Collection` class provides an API for organizing tasks and sub-collections.
-Collections may include tasks as well as other collections, and form trees of tasks.
-When referenced by strings (e.g. on the CLI or in pre/post hooks) tasks in nested namespaces are referenced in a dot syntax, such as ``docs.build``.
+The `.Collection` class provides an API for organizing tasks (and potentially their configuration) into a tree-like structure.
+When referenced by strings (e.g. on the CLI or in pre/post hooks) tasks in nested namespaces use a dot-separated syntax, e.g. ``docs.build``.

 In this section, we show how building namespaces with this API is flexible but also allows following Python package layouts with minimal boilerplate.